Tower of Hanoi in Python: Recursive Solution & Code Example

 Solution to Tower of Hanoi Python With Recursion

-To solve the Tower of Hanoi puzzle, we have to use a recursive approach.
-Recursion allows us to break down the problem into smaller subproblems.
-So it becomes easier to understand and implement.
+To solve the Tower of Hanoi puzzle, we use a recursive approach.
+Recursion allows us to break down the problem into smaller subproblems, making it easier to understand and implement.

 Let's consider a simple case where we have three disks stacked on the first rod.
 Based on the formula 2ⁿ - 1, solving this requires 7 moves.
 In this setup: